sullyjs/Image-Processing/README.md

 This image processing app is made with C# and Windows.Forms.

 It includes the following functions to manipulate photos:
+- **Converting**: a function to convert an image into a grayscale image.
 - **Inversion**: a function (invertImage) that inverts the values of a single channel grayscale image.
 - **Contrast adjustment**: a function (adjustContrast) that takes a grayscale image and outputs the image with the full range of intensity values used (0-255).
 = **Gaussian filter**: a function (createGaussianFilter) that takes a (square) kernel size and a standard deviation and returns a square Gaussian kernel of the requested size (sum of all elements is 1).